 You’ve heard of police dogs, but police geese?
-As of 2013, twelve police stations in a rural area of China have begun to use geese as sentries.
-They are alert animals and, as you probably know, can create a lot of noise and commotion, and creative Chinese law enforcement officers are taking advantage of that fact.
+As of 2013, 12 police stations in a rural area of China have begun to use geese as sentries.
+They are alert animals and, as you probably know, can create a lot of noise and commotion, which creative Chinese law enforcement officers are taking advantage of.
 While this trend has yet to spread throughout China, Dongwan police claim that the geese have already stopped at least one theft.

 The First iPhone Wasn’t Made by Apple

 The first mobile device to be called an “iPhone” was made by Cisco, not Apple.
 It allowed the user to use the voice functions of Skype without a computer.
 Apple announced its own product just 22 days later, and Cisco sued for trademark infringement.
 The lawsuit was ultimately settled out of court and both companies were allowed to keep using the name.
-However, it’s safe to bet that you’ve never heard of the Cisco iPhone.
+However, you’ve probably never heard of the Cisco iPhone.

 There’s a Country Where Twins Are Most Likely to be Born

 Benin, a country in central Africa, is notable for having the highest birth rate of twins in the world.
-While the world average is just 13.6 twins per 1,000 births, Benin more than doubles that rate, at 27.9 twins per 1,000 births.
+While the world average is just 13 twins per 1,000 births, Benin more than doubles that rate, at nearly 30 twins per 1,000 births.
 There’s no single factor that causes this, but genetics, diet, and even the mother’s height are thought to play a role.
-In contrast, parents in Asia and Latin America are some of the least likely to have twins.

 The Comic Sans Font Came from an Actual Comic Book

 Most adults nowadays who know anything about graphic design steer away from using the Comic Sans font in formal documents.
-Whether or not this font deserves its negative reputation, it was designed by Vincent Connare, who drew direct inspiration from his favorite comic books, including Alan Moore and Dave Gibbons’ celebrated Watchmen series.
-Gibbons, who did the lettering for the book, has described the Comic Sans font as “dreadful.”
+The font was designed by Vincent Connare, who drew direct inspiration from his favorite comic books, including Alan Moore and Dave Gibbons’ celebrated Watchmen series.

 For 100 Years, Maps Have Shown an Island That Doesn’t Exist

 Almost nothing is known about Sandy Island, a land mass about the size of Manhattan in the Pacific Ocean off the coast of Australia.
 Supposedly, explorer James Cook discovered it in 1876, and it began appearing on nautical maps in 1908.
 It wasn’t until 2012, when a team of Australian scientists set out to survey the island, that they discovered there was no island there at all.
-The scientists guessed that Cook may have in fact spotted a “pumice raft” of floating volcanic stone and gas, but nonetheless, the Sydney Morning Herald published an obituary for Sandy Island.
+The scientists guessed that Cook may have in fact spotted a “pumice raft” of floating volcanic stone and gas.
+The Sydney Morning Herald even published an obituary for Sandy Island.

 Babies Are Physical Anomalies